peterhurford/priority-wiki-content/human-enhancement.md

 Arguments over definitions
 * Rationalist Taboo
-* [37 Ways That Suboptimal Use Of Categories Can Have Negative Side Effects On Your Cognition](https://www.readthesequences.com/Thirty-Seven-Ways-That-Words-Can-Be-Wrong) (The Sequences had a huge impact for me in removing definitional arguments - This also belongs in mindsets / mental models, but unsure how to structure it.)
+* [37 Ways That Suboptimal Use Of Categories Can Have Negative Side Effects On Your Cognition](https://www.readthesequences.com/Thirty-Seven-Ways-That-Words-Can-Be-Wrong) (The Sequences had a huge impact for me in removing definitional arguments)

 ### mindsets / mental models